caltechlibrary/andor/docs/Workflow-Use-Cases.md

         "object_permissions": [
             "create",
             "read",
-            "update",
-            "delete"
+            "update"
         ]
-        "available_workflow": [ "*" ],
+        "assign_to": [ "*" ],
-        "list_workflow_objects": [ "*" ]
+        "view_object_ids": [ "*" ]
     }
 ```

-Notice that we have lists for the change group, change
+Notice that we have lists for the "assign\_to" "view\_object\_ids" as
-owner and list objects in group permission.
-The list contains
+well as "object\_permissions".
+If the list contains
+a string with an asterisks any workflow will be matched.
-an asterisks.
-An will match any group.
-The alternative would
-be to list specific groups, owners.
+The alternative would be to list specific workflow queues, owners.

 Jane needs to be a currator.
 We need to create a user record for her
-and to make her a member of the "currators" group.
+and to make her a member of the "currators" workflow queue.
 Jane's email address
 is "jane@example.edu" so we use that as her user id.
 Jane's user
 object would look like.